Dangitsalex678/osticket-prereqs/README.md

 <img src="https://i.imgur.com/e2VhepU.png" height="80%" width="80%" alt="Creating a Resource Group in Azure"/>
 </p>
 <p>
-<b>- Log into the Azure portal and search and click "Resource Groups"
+<b>- Log into the Azure portal and search and click Resource Groups
 </p>- Create a resource group for the OS Ticket Lab</b>
 </p>
 <br />